openscad/openscad/README.md

 ### Building for Windows

-OpenSCAD for Windows is usually cross-compiled from Linux.
+OpenSCAD for Windows is usually cross-compiled from Linux using the [http://mxe.cc](http://mxe.cc) system.
+However it can also be built under Windows using Msys2 (http://www.msys2.org/).
 If you wish to attempt an MSVC build on Windows, please see this site: https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_on_Windows

-To cross-build, first make sure that you have all necessary dependencies of the MXE project ( listed at http://mxe.cc/#requirements ).
-Don't install MXE itself, the scripts below will do that for you under `$HOME/openscad_deps/mxe`

-Then get your development tools installed to get GCC.
-Then after you've cloned this git repository, start a new clean bash shell and run the script that sets up the environment variables.
+To cross-compile with mxe, clone this git repository, start a new clean bash shell and run the script that sets up the environment variables.

     source ./scripts/setenv-mingw-xbuild.sh 64

-Then run the script to download & compile all the prerequisite libraries above:
+Then make sure you have the requirements for the MXE system, listed at http://mxe.cc/#requirements .
+For debian/ubuntu, this will apt install them:

+    sudo ./scripts/mingw-x-build-dependencies.sh getdeps

+Now build MXE itself, under `$HOME/openscad_deps/mxe`, like so:

     ./scripts/mingw-x-build-dependencies.sh 64

-Note that this process can take several hours, and tens of gigabytes of disk space, as it uses the [http://mxe.cc](http://mxe.cc) system to cross-build many libraries.
+Note that this process can take several hours, and tens of gigabytes of disk space, as all dependencies, including qt, must be cross-built.
 To build the openscad.exe binary:

     cd mingw64.static.posix
-    qmake ../openscad.pro
+    qmake ..
     make

-To build installation packages:
+To build installation packages (setup.exe, .zip, .msi):

     ./scripts/release-common.sh mingw64